Christianity in Punjab, India: Post-independence

 These pastors have been criticized by mainstream Christian leaders, such as by Agnelo Rufino Gracias, apostolic administrator of Jalandhar Diocese, who states their activities are "not theologically sound" and their success are based on "quick-fix solutions".
 There are various major Christian pastors from the Pentecostal movement who are actively converting Indian Punjabis, namely Amrit Sandhu, Kanchan Mittal, Raman Hans, Gurnam Singh Khera, Harjit Singh, Sukhpal Rana, and Faris Masih.
 Bajinder Singh is a Christian preacher from Yamunanagar district of Haryana who has converted many Indian Punjabis to Christianity, he was active in Jalandhar and Mohali.
 Another evangelist is Ankur Narula, originally a Hindu, is based in Khambra village in Jalandhar district who has 300,000 followers.
 A pastor named Harpreet Deol, originally of a Sikh background, is based in Khojewal village on the Jalandhar-Kapurthala road and is the he president of the Pentecostal Church Prabandhak Committee (PCPC).
 There is also a woman pastor evangelist named Kanchan Mittal.
 With all this considered, in 2023 it was claimed by Michael Ani, a Roman Catholic missionary in Firozpur, that there was a total Christian population of 2.2 million in Indian Punjab, based upon 1.2 million mainstream Christians and 1.0 million independent church/pastor Christians.
 The pastors and their independent churches are concentrated in the Jalandhar, Moga, Gurdaspur, Amritsar, Ludhiana and Ferozepur districts, with around 7,000 out of the around 12,000 villages in Indian Punjab being influenced by them.
 Many of the Christian evangelist pastors don Sikh turbans whilst preaching in certain areas, such as the border belt of Amritsar, Ajnala and Ferozepur districts, they also do not change their original Hindu or Sikh names to traditional Christian ones.
 They keep a security detail that consists of three-tier security with personal bodyguards.
 They spread their reach through social media, including websites like YouTube, where the videos can gain millions of views and their channels have hundreds of thousands of subscribers.
 Most of the converts to the independent churches come from Mazhabi, Balmiki, Sansi, and Rai Sikh backgrounds seeking upward social mobility and improved living conditions, with there also being converts from Brahmin backgrounds.
-According to Manjit Singh, the success of Christianity in Indian Punjab in recent decades can be attributed to their high proportion fo the state's population being from a Dalit background (32%) and how they were excluded from the Sikh power-structure, which made them susceptible to conversion to Christianity.
+According to Manjit Singh, the success of Christianity in Indian Punjab in recent decades can be attributed to their high proportion of the state's population being from a Dalit background (32%) and how they were excluded from the Sikh power-structure, which made them susceptible to conversion to Christianity.
 Some converts convert for personal reasons, such as Ramjit Singh, who stated: